Family celebrating Carnaval together

 Rio Carnaval Samba Parade

-We do not sell tickets or costumes.
-We give you the elements to get the best deals.
-We have two decades of professional experience with Carnaval in Rio, and a lifetime as Cariocas.
-We have marched with a number of schools, and watched the parade from all available seats and sectors.
-Understand better how the parade concept works.
-You will enjoy a much more interesting experience, and impress your friends!
+Although we do not sell tickets or costumes, we give you the elements to get the best deals.
+We have two decades of professional experience with Carnaval in Rio and a lifetime as Cariocas.
+We marched with several schools and watched the parade from all available seats and sectors.
+Let us help you better understand how the parade concept works.
+You will enjoy a much more enjoyable experience and impress your friends!

-Official prices of tickets are published by Liesa every year.
-Leftover tickets are available until a few days before Carnaval.
-Always compare what brokers are offering, and consider the mark-up and benefits.
-Luxury catered boxes are produced by professional companies, and individual tickets are only available through their producers.
-Tickets may be non-transferable.
+Liesa publishes the official ticket prices for most sectors.
+They are sold online, sometimes on a single day.
+Leftover tickets, if any, are available until a few days before Carnaval.
+Always compare what brokers are offering and consider the markup and benefits.
+Professional companies produce Luxury catered boxes, and individual tickets are only available through authorized retailers.
+Some tickets are non-transferable.

 Carnaval Parade & Sambódromo